AdobeDocs/experience-manager-65.en/help/assets/video.md

 See [Monitoring video encoding and YouTube publishing progress](#monitoring-video-encoding-and-youtube-publishing-progress).

 Publishing times can vary greatly depending on numerous factors that include the format of your primary source video, file size, and upload traffic.
 The publishing process can take anywhere from a few minutes to several hours.
-Also, be aware that higher resolution formats are rendered much more slowly.
-For example, 720p and 1080p take significantly longer to appear than 480p.
+Also, higher resolution formats are rendered much more slowly.
+For example, 720p and 1080p take longer to appear than 480p.

-After eight hours if you you still see a status message that says **[!UICONTROL Uploaded (processing, please wait)]**, try removing the video from our site and uploading it again.
+After eight hours if you still see a status message that says **[!UICONTROL Uploaded (processing, please wait)]**, try removing the video from Adobe's site and uploading it again.

 ### Linking YouTube URLs to your Web Application {#linking-youtube-urls-to-your-web-application}